barryclark/jekyll-now/archive.md

 title: Thoughts & Takeaways Archive
 permalink: /COVID19/archive/
 ---
+### February 1st, 2021 thoughts & takeaways:

+* I am now showing almost an entire year of data going back to February 1st, 2020.

+* There is an interesting bump in traffic in the lead up to Christmas.
+Boxing day was only eight thousand more vehicles more than Thanksgiving day and the second lowest daily traffic I've recorded.

+* January 10th, 2021 was the highest number of traffic incidents recorded since COVID.
+This was due to a snow "storm" that came in that morning.

+* Micromobility trips are down since the students aren't around as much from Thanksgiving-February.
+Also the weather sometimes doesn't cooperate.

+* January 3rd, 2021 set a new daily record since COVID at the AUS TSA checkpoint.
+The extra-long weekend caused by New Year's Day falling on a Friday really compressed traveler's schedules.
+December 8th, 2020 was the least busy day at the airport since Independence Day caused by the lull in leisure and business travel between Thanksgiving and the Holidays.

+***

 ### December 14th, 2020 thoughts & takeaways:

 * Since I last updated this post, we’ve had the Thanksgiving holiday.
 Thanksgiving has a reputation of a big traffic day.
 However, Thanksgiving day was the lowest traffic volume day since April.
 Since October the weekly moving average is pretty stable at about 70% of pre-pandemic levels.